jaejeon1/Data_Portfolio/README.md

 I am proficient in **Excel**, **Python**, **SQL**, and **Tableau**.
 Many of my practices includes processes **from Data cleaning to Machine Learning**.

-I will not say much, please enjoy my data journey!

 # Projects